patterncoder/NinjaSchemas/documentation/apiObjects/contracts.md

 Represents an agreement between user and patron for a specific event

 *Status*
- - Needs initial review and implementation
+ - Created, not rest implemented

 #Object - Contract
 | Fields        | Type          | Description